 Rebecca first joined Finemore Walters & Story as a paralegal in 2007.
 She has obtained experience in all areas practised by the firm, including residential, commercial and rural property transactions, wills and estates disputes, family law and employment law.

-Rebecca was born in Bundaberg and now lives in the Childers area with her family.
+Rebecca was born in Bundaberg and now lives in the Childers area with her young family.
+As a working mother, Rebecca balances her work and family life by working in the office 4 days a week.
 Rebecca is a member of the Family Law Practitioners Association (FLPA), and she regularly volunteers at the Taylor Street Community Legal Centre in Bundaberg for family law appointments and divorce workshops.

 Danielle was born and raised in Bundaberg and has strong ties to the region.
 Commencing work with Finemore Walters & Story in December 2007, Danielle has undertaken a variety of roles within the firm gaining experience from the ground up.
 During her time at the firm Danielle has completed her Bachelor of Laws at Queensland University of Technology and her Graduate Dimploma in Legal Practice at College of Law and was admitted as a Solicitor of the Supreme Court in February 2016.